eclipse-rmf/org.eclipse.rmf/org.eclipse.rmf.releng.devtool.modelcleaner/ant/reqif10/readme.txt

 generate the ecore files
 => Open 'gen/reqif10/reqif.cmof' and convert package ReqIF to ecore.
    Make sure that 'camel case names' is set to 'Ignore'.
-   This will create a new file 'gen/reqif10/ReqIF.ecore' and types.ecore </echo>
+   This will create a new file 'gen/reqif10/ReqIF.ecore' and types.ecore
-=> Open gen/reqif10/ReqIF.ecore. types.ecore should be loaded as well in the same editor.
-   Move the Datatypes from types.ecore to ReqIF.ecore/reqif10

 (2)
 patch the ecore files.